orgito1015/Get-Next-Line-Evaluation-Process/README.md

 # Get Next Line — Evaluation Toolkit

-This repository contains everything needed to evaluate the 42 `get_next_line` project according to the official evaluation steps (Q1–Q7).
+This repository contains everything needed to evaluate the 42 `get_next_line` project according to the official evaluation steps.
-This toolkit is **for evaluators**, not for students.

 You plug in the **student’s project** and use this repo to test it.

 ---